-If you experience any of the above, please contact our Mississauga or Toronto orthodontic office as soon as possible.
+If you experience any of the above, please contact our Mississauga or Etobicoke orthodontic office as soon as possible.
 We provide an after-hours emergency number just for times like this!
 That way, we can guide you through correcting the problem yourself at home or scheduling an appointment at our office.

 Common Orthodontic Issues